artsy/eigen/HACKS.md

 See what can be converted: https://github.com/facebook/react-native/blob/main/React/Base/RCTConvert.h

 PropsStore allows us to temporarily hold on the props and reinject them back into the destination view or module.

+## typings/relay-runtime.d.ts & patches/@types+relay-runtime+8.0.6.patch

+#### When can we remove this:

+When we upgrade the relay-runtime.

+#### Explanation/Context:

+We still rely on the old relay-runtime types (8.0.6) because of type missmatches when upgrading to relay 12.0.0.
+These patches add correct typing for Relay's `fetchQuery`.